 New Mexico has all the sun and blue sky you could want, but its capital sits at an elevation of 7200 feet above sea level.
-Santa Fe can get blistering hot in the summer and bitterly cold in the winter at that altitude — and we would be there in January.
-That's the bad part.
-The good part is that once you're properly dressed, you can move beyond all that mundane stuff and really appreciate where you are.
+At such a high altitude, Santa Fe can get blistering hot in the summer and bitterly cold in the winter—and we would be there in January.
+That’s the bad news.

-That said, even in this enchanting state, Santa Fe deserves its moniker “the City Different.”
-It's the country's oldest state capital for one thing.
-For another, it is an intriguing, laid-back city where world class artists live side-by-side with New Age millennials and Mexican-Americans share the streets with Native Americans.
+Even in this enchanting state, Santa Fe deserves its moniker “the City Different.”
+As the country’s oldest state capital, this is an intriguing, laid-back city where world class artists live side-by-side with New Age millennials, and Mexican-Americans share the streets with Native Americans.

 We planned our itinerary to begin at Santa Fe Plaza, a national historic landmark.
 This public square is easily the heart of the historic district and all the old streets fan out from there.
 Translated into tourist-speak, that means that many of the top things to see in Santa Fe are within walking distance.